chiangsa/WeatherApp/README.md

 Submitted by: **Shaun Chiang**

-This web app: **Same functionality as above, except with a bar graph of temperatures for various cities**
+This web app: **Same functionality as above, except with a bar graph of temperatures and air quality indexes for various cities**

 Time spent: **4** hours spent in total